 Warning Letter for Failure to Observe Protocol

-A warning letter for failure to observe the protocol is a letter that is issued by an employer as a warning to his/her employee, who has not exhibited an acceptable behavior and has ignored the protocols.
+A warning letter for failure to observe the protocol is a letter issued by an employer to his/her employee who has not exhibited acceptable behaviour and has ignored the protocols.

 There are many stated as well as unstated official protocols, few are universal while others may be company-specific.
 Organizations may include these protocols in their employee handbooks or reveal them through their prevalent organizational culture.
-This means a company defines its protocols in tangible as well as intangible terms.
-When a person becomes an employee of an organization, he automatically understands and gets hold of the protocols, that are required to be followed, by spending time in the company.
+This means a company defines its protocols in tangible and intangible terms.
+When a person becomes an employee of an organization, he automatically understands and gets hold of the protocols that are required to be followed by spending time in the company.

-Employees are expected to follow these protocols to exhibit acceptable behavior at official meetings, formal gatherings, presentations, etc. The observance of the proper protocols reveals the decorum of an organization.
+Employees must follow these protocols to exhibit acceptable behaviour at official meetings, formal gatherings, presentations, etc. The observance of the proper protocols reveals an organization’s decorum.

-If an employee does not show an officially acceptable behavior, it is usually intolerable for the company, as the overall protocols being followed by an organization embarks an impression on its clients.
-In addition, the clients or colleagues may even get offended by incorrect behavior and deem it disrespectful.
-Therefore, a company cannot ignore such employee behavior and seeks a proper observance of protocols from their employees.
+Suppose an employee does not show officially acceptable behaviour.
+In that case, it is usually intolerable for the company, as the overall protocols being followed by an organization leave an impression on its clients.
+In addition, clients or colleagues may even get offended by incorrect behaviour and deem it disrespectful.
+Therefore, a company cannot ignore such employee behaviour and seeks proper protocol observance from its employees.

-The casual and improper attitude of an employee may attract complaints against him from fellow colleagues or clients.
-Resultantly, the company issues a written warning to the employee.
-Sometimes, initially, the companies try to resolve the issue through an oral warning.
+An employee’s casual and improper attitude may attract complaints against him from fellow colleagues or clients.
+Consequently, the company issues a written warning to the employee.
+Sometimes, initially, the company tries to resolve the issue through an oral warning.
 However, if the problem remains unresolved, a written warning is the next step.

-The warning letter issued to an employee for failing to observe protocols may entail various details, that may differ from one organization to the other.
-An organization may design a template or use a generalized template, which has been edited based on the company information and requirements.
-The general information in such a warning letter include:
+The warning letter issued to an employee for failing to observe protocols may entail various details that may differ from one organization to another.
+An organization may design a template or use a generalized template, which has been edited based on the company’s information and requirements.
+The general information in such a warning letter includes:

 • Date